-BCI is launched.
+BCI is officially launched.
 The first Better Cotton global standard is published.

 The organisation focuses on Brazil, India, Pakistan and West & Central Africa.
 The regions vary in climate, farm size, agricultural methods and environmental and social conditions.
 The diversity allows us to test the concept of Better Cotton and refine it for roll-out in other countries.

-First harvests of Better Cotton in Brazil, India, Mali and Pakistan.
+First harvests of Better Cotton take place in Brazil, India, Mali and Pakistan.

 First harvest of Better Cotton in China.

 BCI focuses on training more farmers, growing Better Cotton supply and demand, and increasing membership.
 First harvests of Better Cotton in Tajikistan, Turkey and Mozambique.
 An online platform to track volumes of Better Cotton through the supply chain is launched.

 Cotton Australia’s myBMP standard and ABRAPA’s ABR standard (Brazil) are successfully benchmarked with the Better Cotton Standard System.
 Farmers in these programmes can opt to sell their crop as Better Cotton.
 First harvests of Better Cotton in Australia and Senegal.

 Better Cotton partners with the Israel Cotton Production and Marketing Board.
 Israeli farmers join the Better Cotton programme.

 The Better Cotton Fast Track Programme is replaced by the Better Cotton Growth and Innovation Fund.
 IDH, The Sustainable Trade Initiative remains the Fund Manager and an important funder, leveraging millions in investments and funding for farmer capacity building projects.
 Governments and trade associations start adopting the Better Cotton Standard System.